-- 2.2.12 UUW has identified a total of 403 options for 22 of the 26 TPU catchments that have been identified as strategic or complex (note, options for the remaining four TPUs are being finalised and will be assessed prior to the submission of the final plan).
-For each of the 22 TPU catchments a legal obligation to 'increase treatment capacity' option has been identified for the relevant wastewater treatment works. - 2.2.13 Table 2.2 identifies the 22 TPU catchments which are identified as strategic or complex and the options that have been identified for these.
+- 2.2.11 UUW has identified a total of 407 options for 26 TPU catchments that have been identified as strategic or complex.
+For each of the 26 TPU catchments a legal obligation to 'increase treatment capacity' option has been identified for the relevant wastewater treatment works. - 2.2.12 Table 2.2 identifies the 26 TPU catchments which are identified as strategic or complex and the options that have been identified for these.
 These form the core elements of the DWMP that are subject to assessment.
 It should be noted that these largely reflect the generic options identified above with little or no additional information on the precise location or scope of the option elements and actions that make up the strategy (except for the 'Increase treatment capacity' options that relate to the relevant wastewater treatment works, the locations of which are known).

-TPU Option No. of applications Altrincham Domestic and business customer education 2
+TPU Option No. of applications Alsager Increase treatment capacity 1 Altrincham Domestic and business customer education 2 Increase the capacity of existing foul / combined networks 6